 - A. Purpose.
-The conduct of an accessory business within an existing dwelling may be permitted under the provisions of this section.
+The conduct of an accessory business within an existing dwelling may be permitted in the residential districts under the provisions of this section.
 It is the intent of this section to: - 1.
-Ensure the compatibility of home occupations with other uses permitted in the underlying zone; and - 2.
-Preserve the existing dwelling as the primary use of the structure or property; and - 3.
-Maintain and preserve the character of residential neighborhoods; and - 4.
+Ensure the compatibility of home occupations with other uses permitted in the residential districts underlying zone; and - 2.
+Preserve the existing dwelling as the primary use of the structure or property; and - 23.
+Maintain and preserve the character of residential neighborhoods; and - 34.
 Promote the efficient use of public services and facilities by assuring these services are provided to the residential population for which they were planned and constructed, rather than commercial uses. - B. Table of Permitted Home Occupations.
 Table 4-2 titled "Table of Permitted Home Occupations" is incorporated as a part of this section.
-Each permitted home occupation listed in Table 4-2 is designated as a Class (1), (2) or (3) use for a particular zoning district.
+Each permitted home occupation listed in Table 4-2 is designated as a Class (1), (2) or (3) use for a particular residential zoning district.
 Proposed Home Occupations in existing dwellings in the commercial and industrial zoning districts shall follow the land use requirements of the R-3 zoning district.
-All permitted home occupations are subject to the standards of this title, including the specific conditions of subsection C of this section and the applicable review procedures of YMC Chapters 15.13, 15.14 and 15.15.
+All permitted home occupations are subject to the standards of this title, including the specific conditions of subsection C of this section and the applicable review procedures of YMC Chapters $\underline{15.13}$, $\underline{15.14}$ and $\underline{15.15}$.
 Specific uses not permitted as home occupations are listed in subsection H of this section.